Don’t overlook an eye test in the excitement of getting your child ready for school!

 - binocular vision problems (both eyes don’t function as a team)

-- focussing difficulties
+- focusing difficulties

 - eye tracking difficulties

-“An eye exam is important so children can get a headstart on learning,” states Dr Alex Du, behavioural optometrist at Eyecare Kids.
+“An eye exam is important so children can get a headstart on learning,” states Dr Alexander Du, behavioural optometrist at Eyecare Kids.
 “A child can easily pass an eye screening test and have 20/20 vision but may still have a visual problem that’s easily written off as behavioural issues such as a learning disability, short attention span, stress or ADHD.
 This is why a comprehensive eye test before starting school is critical.”
 (Click here for a complete list of observable clues to classroom vision problems.)

 School-age children accomplish 80% of their learning through sight.
 They need to be able to see well in the distance, as well as read comfortably.
 They spend a lot of time doing recreational activities that require good vision, and they need good hand-eye coordination during playtime.